 - You cannot apply to residence until you have an offer of admission.

 - Once you have your offer of admission, apply as soon as possible.
 Space is allotted on a first-come, first-served basis.

 - Applying is a two-step process that can take longer than a week to complete.
 Don’t leave it until the last minute.
 More details will be sent with your offer of admission.

-Priority for residence spaces for the 2021-22 Academic Year will be given to students who have courses delivered on site, or students who have been deemed to have exceptional circumstances.
+Priority will be given to international students that require residence.
 Students are encouraged to apply for residence as soon as possible, as our system tracks the order in which students submit their application, and spaces will be offered to eligible students in that order.

 Follow the link from the button below to get full information on residence application procedures.
 It is important that you check this information.